rwoodley/SteamSpace/AndroidApps/FeatureDetectorApp/README.md

 There are 2 Seek Bars in the app:
 - The first one controls the max distance beyond which a match will be excluded.
 - The second one controls the Ransac threshold.
 It is only used for Homography.
 (Drawing the box).

+This is a compute-intensive app, on under-powered devices it will be slow and jerky.

 To Dos:
 - The homography doesn't work well if the target image is less than about 25% of the screen.